 The Works Approval Holder provided groundwater quality information from bores sampled across the project area in early April 2018.
-(Some bores were not able to be sampled due to access issues at the time of sampling).
-This information is combined with data presented in the original (September 2017) Decision Report and is shown in Table 15.
-A comparison of data against ANZECC Livestock, 2000 trigger exceedance and ANZECC Freshwater 2000 95% protection limit exceedance is also provided within Table 15 for the purpose of risk assessment review.
+The locations of the groundwater monitoring bores are shown in Figure 9.
+Some bores were not able to be sampled due to access issues at the time of sampling.
+This information is combined with data presented in the original (September 2017) Decision Report and is shown in Table 17.
+A comparison of data against ANZECC/ARMCANZ, 2000 Livestock watering guidelines trigger exceedance and ANZECC/ARMCANZ, 2000 Freshwater guidelines 95% protection limit exceedance is also provided within Table 17 for the purpose of risk assessment review.

-The average water depth of the bores able to be sampled across the project area was 13.8mbgl metres below ground level.
-Groundwater was observed to be fresh to brackish with EC values ranging from 714 to 2350 μ S/cm, while TDS ranged from 472 to 2,120 mg/L. pH values observed across the project area ranged from 7.59 to 7.99.
+The average water depth of the bores able to be sampled across the project area was 13.8mbgl.
+Groundwater was observed to be fresh to brackish with EC values ranging from 714 - 2350 μ S/cm, while TDS ranged from 472 - 2,120 mg/L. pH values observed across the project area ranged from 7.59 - 7.99.
+These results infer that pH is slightly basic and water quality (TDS) is fresh to slightly brackish.

-With the exception of elevated levels of Aluminium in PMB009 and PMB010, and Flouride in PMB002 and sulphate in PB5, all baseline water quality levels provided by the Works Approval Holder are below the recommended levels for livestock drinking water ANZECC/ARMCANZ (ANZECC 2000) Livestock, health trigger exceedance values.
-Aluminium, Cadmium, Copper, Boron, Nickel, Zinc and Chromium displayed water quality values higher than ANZECC/ARMCANZ 95% (ANZECC 2000) protection guideline value for freshwater ecosystems.
+With the exception of elevated levels of Aluminium in PMB009 and PMB010, Fluoride in PMB002 and sulphate in PB5, all baseline water quality levels provided by the Works Approval Holder are below the recommended levels for livestock drinking water ANZECC/ARMCANZ, 2000 Livestock watering guidelines health trigger exceedance values.
+Aluminium, Cadmium, Copper, Boron, Nickel, Zinc and Chromium displayed water quality values higher than ANZECC/ARMCANZ, 2000 Freshwater guidelines 95% protection value for freshwater ecosystems.
+More groundwater monitoring data is available within DWER records, but was too extensive to provide in this report.